Chromaticaster

 Concept

-The notes on the keyboard are associated with colours and objects that appear in the viewer.
-These three-dimensional shapes generate the illusion of proceeding from an infinitely distant sound source, they act as a visual representation of the movement of sound through space.
+Chromaticaster is an interactive controller of musical and optical illusion.
+The notes on the keyboard are associated with colours, objects and shapes that appear on the viewer.
+These three-dimensional shapes create the illusion of coming from an infinitely distant sound source; they act as a visual representation of the movement of sound through space.